Art Terms and Definitions — T

 Tempera

-A method of painting with pigments bound in a water-soluble emulsion, such as water and egg yolk (plus sometimes glue or milk), or an oil-in-water emulsion such as oil and a whole egg.
-Traditionally applied to a rigid support such as a wood panel and fresco, the paint then dries to a hard film.
-This technique was widely used in Italian art in the 14th and 15th centuries and later replaced by oil paint.
+Also called “egg tempera,” is a method of painting using pigments (color) bound in a water-soluble emulsion, such as water and egg yolk (plus sometimes glue or milk), or an oil-in-water emulsion, such as oil and a whole egg.
+It is traditionally applied to rigid supports like wood panel or fresco, and the paint dries quickly to a hard film.
+This technique was the primary method of applying paint to panels in Italian art until after 1500, when the invention of oil painting superseded it.
+Tempera paintings are very long-lasting, and their colors do not deteriorate over time.

 Tertiary Colors